tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/android/rewarded-interstitial-en.md

 use `TapsellPlus.requestInterstitialAd` for interstitial Ad .

-> if you want to request again in Callback error, Be sure to do this with the help of a variable as a Counter.
+> if you want to request again in error Callback, Be sure to do this with the help of a variable as a Counter.
 Because with the help of that variable you can set a limit on the number of times for request.
-For example, when you disable this adZone from the panel and if you request again each time in Callback error, without limiting the number of times, Your program will fall into an infinite loop and its performance will get disrupted
+For example, when you disable this adZone from the panel and if you request again each time in error Callback , without limiting the number of times, Your program will fall into an infinite loop and its performance will get disrupted

 ### Show Ad